aws/aws-advanced-go-wrapper/README.md

 - Supported Aurora PostgreSQL Versions: Engine Release `17.5, 16.9, 15.13, 14.18, 13.21` and above.
 - Supported Aurora MySQL Versions: Engine Release `3.07` and above.

-Please note that Aurora Global Database and RDS Multi-AZ clusters with Blue/Green deployments is currently not supported.
-For detailed information on supported database versions, refer to the [Blue/Green Deployment Plugin Documentation](./docs/user-guide/using-plugins/UsingTheBlueGreenPlugin.md).
+Please note that Aurora Global Database and RDS Multi-AZ clusters with Blue/Green deployments are not currently supported.
+For detailed information on using Blue/Green and supported database versions, refer to the [Blue/Green Deployment Plugin Documentation](./docs/user-guide/using-plugins/UsingTheBlueGreenPlugin.md).

 #### Amazon Aurora Global Databases